-The Facility was constructed pursuant to a Construction Contract between B and C entered into on Date 4.
-The Construction Contract is for a synthetic fuel production facility consisting of a single production line for producing a solid synthetic fuel from coal using B's patented process.
+The Facility was constructed pursuant to a construction contract between A and B entered into on Date 3 (Construction Contract).
+The Construction Contract is for a synthetic fuel production facility consisting of a single production line for producing a solid synthetic fuel from coal using A's patented process.
 The Construction Contract provides a guaranteed maximum price and a completion date.
-The Construction Contract provides that any damages recoverable by C against B shall not be less than six percent of the total contract price.
-P provided an opinion of counsel that the Construction Contract constitutes a binding contract under applicable state law.
+The Construction Contract provides that any damages recoverable by B against A shall not be less than six percent of the total contract price.
+P provided an opinion of counsel that the Construction Contract constitutes a binding contract under state law.